 “A book is a dream that you hold in your hand.” – Neil Gaiman

-Our Subject Leader for Reading is Miss Ferguson.
+Our Subject Leader for Reading is Mrs Murray.

 At Fishburn Primary School we aim to develop pupils’ spoken language, reading, writing and vocabulary in every subject.
 English is both a subject in its own right and the medium for teaching; for pupils, understanding the language provides access to the whole curriculum.
 Fluency in the English language is an essential foundation for success in all subjects.